avenix/avenix.github.io/_pages/portfolio.md

 author_profile: true
 ---

 I absolutely love developing software.
-I work mostly with C++, Objective-C, Python and MATLAB.
-Find below my latest creations.
+I have experience in C++, Objective-C, Python and MATLAB.
+Find below the latest software projects I have worked on lately.

 ## The Wearables Development Toolkit
 The Wearables Development Toolkit (WDK) is a Matlab-based development environment for activity recognition applications with sensor signals.
 I developed it during my post-doc at the Technical University of Munich.
 For more information, read my [paper](https://www.jhaladjian.com/publications/haladjian19WDK.pdf), visit the WDK's [GitHub page](https://github.com/avenix/WDK).